Bernstein–von Mises theorem

 The Bernstein–von Mises theorem links Bayesian inference with frequentist inference.
 It assumes there is some true probabilistic process that generates the observations, as in frequentism, and then studies the quality of Bayesian methods of recovering that process, and making uncertainty statements about that process.
-In particular, it states that Bayesian credible sets of a certain credibility level $\alpha$ will asymptotically be confidence sets of confidence level $\alpha$, which allows for the interpretation of Bayesian credible sets.
+In particular, it states that asymptotically, many Bayesian credible sets of a certain credibility level $\alpha$ will act as confidence sets of confidence level $\alpha$, which allows for the interpretation of Bayesian credible sets.